jinaga/jinaga.net/Documentation/LINQ Provider.md

 E source.matches apply predicate
 ```

+When it calls the source, it suggests a label based on the predicate parameter.

 ### facts.Any<T>(predicate)

 Any from the repository produces a single existential condition.
-It also sets the label of the match.

 ```
 E {